What is a wrongful death lawyer?

 Because we may only have a limited time to file a wrongful death lawsuit, we need to get to work as soon as possible after your loved one passes away.
 Reach out to us within the first days or weeks, if possible.
 This gives us enough time to build a strong case, attempt an out-of-court settlement, and take legal action on your family’s behalf.

-Talk to Our Wrongful Death Lawyers Serving Delaware, Ohio
+Talk to Our Wrongful Death Lawyers Serving Delaware County, Ohio

 If a member of your immediate family passed away after suffering injuries in an accident, the Bressman Law team will look at your case for free.
 Let us review your case to determine if you are eligible to pursue compensation for the losses you suffered through a wrongful death action.